joanmiespada/TravelAgency-business-case/cases/travelagency/ta006-1-wherearewe.md

 ## After one year...

 - Team is stuck
-- Solution's performance is deficient
+- KPIs don't scale up
 - Engineering attrition
-- Leadership don't trust the team
+- Company leadership don't trust with the team leadership